-Major companies like 3M and Google provide their employees with scheduled free time, which takes up, in some cases, 20 percent of paid time in the office.
+Major companies like 3M and Google utilize scheduled free time, which takes up, in some cases, 20 percent of paid time in the office.
 This time allotted for creativity has brought huge innovations to technology, like Gmail and even Google Earth.

 While it may appear on the surface that literally paying your employees to sit around would not be beneficial, it could bring about the next big thing.